Power Variability: Variable

 Best Uses: Big Game Hunting, Varmint Hunting, Laser Rangefinder, Target Shooting, Tactical Use

-The Burris Eliminator III 4-16X50 rifle scope is indeed one of the most advanced tactical and hunting rifle scopes on the market.
-If you thought that Burris was only in the optics industry to pop out quality, affordable scopes, you’d be wrong.
+We reviewed the Burris Eliminator III 4-16X50 rifle scope as it is indeed one of the most advanced tactical and hunting rifle scopes on the market.
+If you thought that Burris was only in the optics industry to pop out quality, affordable scopes, you'd be wrong.

-They dabble in world-class technology to combine the functionality of laser rangefinders and rifle scopes to make a superior product that’s worth every dollar.
-Since its release date a couple years ago, this rifle scope is holding a fantastic rating online.
-With all the nifty features it has, it’s not losing it’s high star rating any time soon.
+Burris dabble in world-class technology to combine the functionality of laser rangefinders and rifle scopes to make a superior product that's worth every dollar.
+Since its release date a couple years ago, the Eliminator 3 is holding a fantastic rating online with reviewers.
+With all the nifty features it has, it's not losing it's high star rating any time soon.

 - Laser rangefinder